Nissan e-NV200 Valuation: 66 used car listings analysed

 Used Nissan e-NV200

-Factors that affect the depreciation of a Nissan e-NV200:
+Factors that affect the appreciation of a Nissan e-NV200:

-Depreciation is an important part of calculating the total cost of owning a Nissan e-NV200.
-In addition to the monthly depreciation of £385, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly cost.
+Appreciation is an important part of calculating the total value of owning a Nissan e-NV200.
+In addition to the monthly appreciation of £27, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly value.

 How much does a used Nissan e-NV200 cost?
 Prices, ratings and depreciation by model year